 CLAUDE NURIDSANY & MARIE PERENNOU / SCIENCE PHOTO LIBRARY CLAUDE NURIDSANY & MARIE PERENNOU / SCIENCE PHOTO LIBRARY

-Round-headed leek flower head (5th of 5 images).
-Close-up of the flower head of the round-headed leek, Allium sphaerocephalon.
+Round-headed leek flower head (4th of 5 images).
+Close-up of the developing flower head of the round-headed leek, Allium sphaerocephalon.
 The flower head consists of many tiny flowers called florets joined at the umbil at the centre of the plant.
-Pollen- producing anthers can be seen on the ends of filaments protruding from the florets.
+Pollen-producing anthers can be seen on the ends of filaments protruding from the florets at upper centre.
 A. sphaerocephalon is a medium sized perennial plant which grows in grassy places, rocks and dunes, and flowers between June and August.
-See photos B640/116- 120 for the sequence of flower opening.
+See photos B640/116-120 for the sequence of flower opening.

 Model release not required.
 Property release not required.